Death of Jimi Hendrix: Background

-During the week before his death, he was dealing with two pending lawsuits: one a paternity case, and the other a recording contract dispute that was due to be heard by a UK High Court the following week.
+During the week before his death, Jimi Hendrix was dealing with two pending lawsuits: one a paternity case, and the other a recording contract dispute that was due to be heard by a UK High Court the following week.
 He was also troubled with wanting to leave his manager, Michael Jeffery.
 Hendrix was fatigued and suffering from poor health, owing in part to severe exhaustion caused by overworking, a chronic lack of sleep, and a persistent illness assumed to be influenza-related.
 Lacking trusting personal relationships, his insecurities about the future and disillusionment with the music industry contributed to his frustration.

 On September 11, 1970, Hendrix gave his final interview in his suite at the Cumberland Hotel in London, where he talked with Keith Altham, a journalist for Record Mirror.
 During the interview, Hendrix confirmed reports that Billy Cox, the bass player in his band, the Jimi Hendrix Experience, was leaving.
 Cox, who had been suffering from severe exhaustion and was exhibiting symptoms of paranoia, mutually agreed with Hendrix that they should suspend their plans to collaborate musically.
 When Altham asked Hendrix: "Do you feel any kind of compulsion to prove yourself as King Guitar", Hendrix replied: "No, I don't even let that bother me.
 Because they say a lot of things about people that, if they let it bother them, they wouldn't even be around today ...
 King Guitar now?
 Wow, that's a bit heavy."
 Altham also suggested that Hendrix invented psychedelic music, to which he laughed and replied: "A mad scientist approach ...
 I don't consider [my music] the invention of psychedelic, it's just asking a lot of questions."